hapax/hapax.github.io/outreach.md

 #### Teaching

+I did a lot of teaching in maths department, and a little in the school of physics, at the University of Melbourne, 2013--2017.

 - [*Physical systems*](https://archive.handbook.unimelb.edu.au/view/2016/phyc20014) (2016).
 I wrote and conducted tutorials for a second year course on classical mechanics and Fourier analysis.
    - [*Classical mechanics tutorials*]({{hapax.github.io}}/assets/classical-tutes-full.pdf).
 Lagrangian and a little Hamiltonian mechanics.